USC Viterbi School of Engineering Scholarships and Fellowships

 - Eligibility:Must be a new or PDP (progressive degree program), full-time, residential (on-campus) Master’s student.
-Two scholarships awarded to students in the MS in Petroleum Engineering (Smart Oilfield Technologies), and one to a student in either the MS in Chemical Engineering or MS in Materials Science (two elective courses in Petroleum Engineering must be taken).
+Two scholarships awarded to students in the MS in Petroleum Engineering (Smart Oilfield Technologies), and one to a student in either the MS in Chemical Engineering, MS in Materials Science or MS in Materials Engineering (two elective courses in Petroleum Engineering must be taken).

 Cumulative undergraduate GPA of 3.3 or higher (on a 4.0 scale).
 Must be a citizen or permanent resident of the U.S. or its territories.

 - How to Apply: Submit the online Graduate Application for Admission (including the Supplemental scholarship form) and your scanned transcripts by December 15.
 All other supplemental materials required for the program(s) to which you are applying, such as GRE and TOEFL scores and official, sealed transcripts must be submitted by the application deadline of January 15.

 - Statement of Purpose may be required for students who are selected as finalists

 Information Sciences Institute Summer Internship Program

 ISI welcomes enthusiastic, qualified graduate students and highly talented undergraduates as paid interns in our Marina del Rey, California and Arlington, Virginia offices.
 Interns are able to join in groundbreaking research in lively, intellectually stimulating environs.
 They work on specific projects with our senior research leaders and their teams, have the opportunity to attend lectures and study groups, and may also mentor others.